What are the main symptoms of ADHD?

-Three key features define attention-deficit hyperactivity disorder (ADHD)1 or hyperkinetic disorder (HKD):2
+Three key features define attention-deficit hyperactivity disorder (ADHD) or hyperkinetic disorder (HKD)1,2:

-The contribution of each to an individual’s presentation of ADHD varies from patient to patient.1 In some individuals, two or more features may contribute in equal measure; in others, one feature may predominate.1
+The contribution of each symptom to the presentation of ADHD varies from person to person.1 In some individuals, two or more features may contribute in equal measure; in others, one feature may predominate.1

 How do the symptoms of ADHD change across the lifespan? | Dr David Coghill | Royal Children’s Hospital, Melbourne, Australia

-As different features of ADHD can impair functioning and quality of life in different ways,3-8 it is important to accurately evaluate each patient’s unique symptomatic characteristics, using medical classification systems such as the Diagnostic and Statistical Manual of Mental Disorders – 5th edition (DSM-5TM) or the International Classification of Mental and Behavioural Disorders 10th revision (ICD-10).1,2 Whereas the ICD-10 characterises HKD by its ‘cardinal features’ of impaired inattention and overactivity,2 the DSM-5TM categorises patients with ADHD by three main presentations: combined type, predominantly inattentive type and predominantly hyperactive-impulsive type.1
+Different features of ADHD can impair functioning and quality of life in different ways,3-6 so it is important to accurately evaluate each individual’s unique symptomatic characteristics.
+Symptoms are measured using medical classification systems (see diagnosis) such as the Diagnostic and Statistical Manual of Mental Disorders – 5th Edition (DSM-5TM) or the International Classification of Diseases 11th Revision (ICD-11).1,2 Both classification systems categorise individuals with ADHD by three main presentations1,2:

 - American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 2013.

-- Caci H, Doepfner M, Asherson P, et al. Daily life impairments associated with self-reported childhood/adolescent attention-deficit/hyperactivity disorder and experiences of diagnosis and treatment: results from the European Lifetime Impairment Survey.
-Eur Psychiatry 2014; 29: 316-323.
+- Caci H, Asherson P, Donfrancesco R, et al. Daily life impairments associated with childhood/adolescent attention-deficit/hyperactivity disorder as recalled by adults: results from the European Lifetime Impairment Survey.
+CNS Spectr 2015; 20: 112-121.